Show transcript Play Pause

 Ausstellung des Informationszentrum GeoPark mit einer großen Landkarte

-Hard coal, sandstone, iron ore and rock salt are the raw materials on which the Ruhr region is built.
-Rarely can one gain such a good insight into the history of the Earth as here.
+Hard coal, sandstone, iron ore and rock salt are the raw materials that built the Ruhr region.
+Visitors catch a rare glimpse into the history of the earth.
 The GeoPark Ruhrgebiet conveys the diversity of raw materials, their origins and their benefits for humans.
-An information centre has been set up at the Nachtigall colliery.
+The Nachtigall Colliery has an information centre.

-At the information centre, visitors can embark on a journey of discovery through the history of the Earth.
-Here, they can learn everything about GeoParks, the National Geotope Muttental and the Ruhr area as a source of raw materials in an entertaining way.
+At the information centre, visitors can begin their journey through the earth’s history.
+Here, they can enjoy learning all about GeoParks, the Muttental National Geotope and the mineral-rich Ruhr region. materials.